-All students must have a valid U.S. passport for entrance into Spain.
+Passport: All students must have a valid U.S. passport for entrance into Spain.
 The current passport fee is $135.
-If you already have a U.S. passport, be sure to check the dates of validity.
-You passport must be valid for six months beyond your return date to the U.S.
+If you already have a U.S. passport, be sure to check the dates of validity as it must be valid for at least six months beyond the return date to the U.S.

 Visa: No visa is necessary for the duration of the program.
 If you are not a U.S. passport holder the requirements may be different for you.
 Please contact your consulate or the Office of International Education for more information.

 The final program cost will be determined by the number of participants, shortly after the application deadline.
 The program cost includes tuition, health insurance, housing, cultural activities, airfare, and in country transportation.